Kate Reynolds

 Reynolds was described by Greg Kelton, the senior political writer with Adelaide's only daily newspaper as having "a finely tuned social conscience and has not been scared to tackle humanitarian issues such as refugees and asylum seekers".

+She served on the Aboriginal Lands Parliamentary Standing Committee, the Select Committee on the Status of Fathers in South Australia and the Select Committee on Pricing, Refining, Storage and Supply of Fuel in South Australia.

 The popularity of the Democrats had dropped significantly by the time of the 2006 election, with the party having lost all four senators up for re-election at the federal election in 2004.
 The retirement of fellow Democrat MLC Ian Gilfillan saw Reynolds preselected in the top position of the Democrat ticket, but the party faced a major struggle to retain even one seat.
 The party's vote dropped from 7.3% to 1.8% on election day, and Reynolds lost her seat.
 The loss of both the party's seats up for re-election saw Sandra Kanck become the only remaining Democrat MLC in the Legislative Council.

-Reynolds (McPhee) is an approved Community Visitor with the Community Visitor Scheme and is a Committee Member of the Unley Road Association Incorporated.
-Reynolds was variously Secretary and President of Desert Challenge Inc. from 2008 to 2018.
+Reynolds (McPhee) is an approved Community Visitor with the Community Visitor Scheme.
+She is member of Impact 100 SA and is currently Secretary of the Parliament of SA Former Members Association.
+Reynolds was a Committee Member of the Unley Road Association Inc. until her resignation in October 2023.
+She was variously Secretary and President of Desert Challenge Inc. from 2008 to 2018.
 From 2007 to 2009, Reynolds served as a board member of Arts Access SA Inc.

-She now works as a freelance governance consultant for small not-for-profit organisations.
+She now operates her own business Liquorice Allsorts Consulting which provides advice and services for small not-for-profit organisations.
+In May 2025 she published an updated version of Just A Tick - A Best Practice Guide for Committees and Boards of Management.